ardiadrianadri/ng2-aot-wp2/README.md

 npm run build
 npm run serve
 ```
 First command builds your application in JIT mode.
 Typescript Compiler (tsc) generates a Javascript output that includes the Angular Template Compiler.
-You can find this output in the `./dist` folder.
+You can find JIT output in the `./dist` folder.

 Second command serves your application on default port (8080) and opens a tab in your default web browser.